Do you need a half hourly meter for business electricity?

 Designed especially for businesses, half hour electricity meters are connected to a phone line which automatically sends accurate updates to your energy provider.
 Half hour metering takes the worry out of needing to check your usage regularly.

-If your business uses a high level of energy and has a maximum demand of at least 100kW in any half hour period, you’re required to have a half hourly meter fitted as standard.
+If your business uses a high level of energy and has a maximum demand of at least 100kW in any half hour period, you’re required to have a half hourly meter fitted.

-The types of businesses that require half hourly electricity tariffs are usually more energy intensive, such as assembly plants, department stores, manufacturing plants and printers.
+The types of businesses that require half hourly electricity tariffs are usually more energy intensive, places like assembly plants, department stores, manufacturing plants and printers.
 But half-hourly plans aren’t exclusive to these types of businesses, and you will also have the option of a half hour electricity meter if your business has a maximum demand of 70kW or more in any given half hour period.

-To check whether your business is already using a half hourly meter, take a look at the S number on a recent energy bill.
+To check whether your business is already using a half hourly meter yourself, look at the S number on a recent energy bill.

-While it can be a pain to get fair half hourly metering contract in place, one big advantage of HH meters and half-hourly settlement is that they give you and your business much more data about your energy usage compared to home users and most SMEs.
+While it can be a pain to get fair half hourly metering contract in place, one big advantage of HH meters and half-hourly settlement is that they give you much more data about your business energy usage compared to home users and most SMEs.

 If you need to move across to a half hourly meter, our team of experts are on hand to help.
-They will talk you through the process and find the best deal available.
-Give them a call on 0800 197 8118.
+They will talk you through the process and find the best deal available on the market.
+Give them a call now on 0800 197 8118.

-We can also help if your business is already on a half hourly meter and is looking to switch provider.
-It is our business to compare the market in the simplest way to get the best deal.
-All you need to do is fill in the form at the top of the page for a fuss-free quote.
+We can also help if your business is already on a half hourly meter and is looking to switch provider to secure a better deal.
+It’s our business to compare the market in the simplest way to get the best deal.
+All you need to do is fill in the form at the top of the page for a fuss-free list of the best half hourly electricity tariffs.

 We work closely with both your business and the electricity suppliers to make sure you get the most competitive half hour electricity price on the market.